-SSP was activated on 14 occasions during the 2017 event season.
-In all cases when SSP events were initiated during the record year of 2017, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
+SSP was activated on 19 occasions during the 2018 event season.
+In all cases when SSP events were initiated during the record year of 2018, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
+As a result of customers not receiving commitment letters in time, SDG&E was not able to trigger SSP during May 2018.